shinobi64/lorcana/results/set 10 whispers in the well/20260110_tournament_mochi.md

-# Fancytreasure - Wispers in the Well Set Championship
+# Mochi Cards - Wispers in the Well Set Championship

-Set championship time in the Fancytreasure in Biblis.
-Event took place on the first weekend of the year and had a good attendance - in total 24 players showed up, some of them locals and some of them came from a bit more far away.
-The Fancytreasure is the home base of the 7Serpents Lorcana team - so it got as usual a bit "heated" in a positive sense between us from the Illumineers and the 7Serpents.
-We do have a very good relationship between each other with high respect for the playing skills of the others.
-Detail link https://tcg.ravensburgerplay.com/events/301847 with all relevant standings.
-With the amount players participating we're up to five rounds of swiss and a top cut to the best eight.
+Saturday morning - the best time for a et championship in the Mochi Cards in Speyer.
+Originally there was a huge demand for attending this - but due to the hard winter weather break and flu season the drop rate in the last week was quite high - and 17 players remained.
+Details can be seen on https://tcg.ravensburgerplay.com/events/302525.
+With 17 players it meant we had to play five rounds of Swiss and then a top cut starting with top 8.

 ## Mochi Cards Set Championship Meta Report